New International Trade Crossing Study (NITC)

 In January 2009, the Federal Highway Administration issued a Record of Decision (ROD) approving the NITC - a new border crossing between the U.S. and Canada.

-MDOT issues the Request for Proposal of Interest for the Detroit-Windsor border crossing system
+In January 2010, MDOT issued the Request for Proposal of Interest for the Detroit-Windsor border crossing system.(PDF)

 The Corradino Group